-The Center for Environmental Research, Education and Outreach’s third area of emphasis harnesses the creativity and expertise of both faculty and counterparts in Native American Tribes, government, non-governmental entities and industry in developing new and/or improved decision-making to ensure resilience of integrated food, energy and water systems, both domestically and internationally.
-CEREO draws on faculty and collaborators who are actively involved in a variety of food, energy, and water-related disciplines at various locations throughout the Columbia River Basin and the Americas promoting community-engagement for use-inspired research, education and outreach.
+CEREO helps harness the creativity and expertise of both faculty and community partners in Native American Tribes, government, non-governmental entities, and industry in developing new and/or improved decision-making to ensure resilience of integrated food, energy, and water systems, both domestically and internationally.
+CEREO draws on faculty and collaborators who are actively involved in a variety of food, energy, water, and ecosystem-focused disciplines at various locations throughout the Columbia River Basin and the Americas promoting community-engagement for use-inspired research, education and outreach.

 CEREO supports faculty with broad interests in sustainability, including those studying climate adaptation and mitigation strategies, environmental justice, urban design, public health, and more.
 CEREO is committed to the support of research on interrelationships between culture, society, and the environment.
 CEREO’s mission includes environmental education and outreach, as well as understanding the challenges of ecological literacy and environmental citizenship.